elliot-mb/elliot-mb.github.io/README.md

 # [elliotmb.dev](https://elliot-mb.github.io/)
 My personal website which is currently in development (unfinished build is published to github pages).\
-It will be undergoing continuous changes.
+It will be undergoing continuous changes, currently on the cards is a **migration to TypeScript**.

 ## Repository structure